namistarr/Sprint-Challenge--JavaScript/README.md

 A: Functions in JS have access to variables that are defined outside the body of the function.

 4. Describe the four rules of the 'this' keyword.
  A: 1.
 Window/Global Object Binding means that without binding the "this" keyword to anything the value of "this" will be the window object.
     2. Implicit Binding means that "this" points to what is to the left of the period when the function is called.
-    3. New Binding means that the "new" keyword constructs a ndw object, and "this" points to it.
+    3. New Binding means that the "new" keyword constructs a new object, and "this" points to it.
     4. Explicit Binding means that we can set "this" to point to a certain value using "call", "apply", or "bind".

 5. Why do we need super() in an extended class?
 A: Because super is what is calling the parent constructor.